 One Community is maximizing sustainable living access through open source Highest Good Network® software that is a web-based application for collaboration, time tracking, and objective data collection.
 The purpose of the Highest Good Network is to provide software for internal operations and external cooperation.
 It is being designed for global use in support of the different countries and communities replicating the One Community sustainable village models and related components.

-This week, the core team tested Highest Good Network pull requests and confirmed 4 as fixed.
-This effort highlights One Community’s commitment to reinventing the sustainability industry.
-The following were not fixed: the Export to CSV feature on the Weekly PR Grading screen, CSS module changes in Job Analytics, improvements to the Consumables Table usability and visual clarity, incorrect Dashboard routing from Profile to the Hours Logging Dashboard instead of the Application Portal, removal of the field-level clone option in the Application Form Template, wording and copy improvements in the Application Form Template, and usability and completion rate issues on the Event Feedback Form survey page.
-In addition, 11 PRs could not be tested due to the absence of data on the main branch, and a follow-up action was taken by setting a final date for the upcoming week to test a PR related to viewing deactivated users’ last week on the Weekly Summaries Reports page using a test account.
+This week, the core team tested Highest Good Network pull requests and confirmed that four were fixed.
+This effort reflects One Community’s commitment to advancing sustainability through continuous system improvement.
+The following issues remain unresolved: the Export to CSV feature on the Weekly PR Grading screen, CSS module changes in Job Analytics, improvements to the Consumables Table’s usability and visual clarity, incorrect dashboard routing from Profile to the Hours Logging Dashboard instead of the Application Portal, removal of the field-level clone option in the Application Form Template, wording and copy updates in the Application Form Template, and usability and completion rate issues on the Event Feedback Form survey page.
+In addition, 11 PRs could not be tested due to missing data on the main branch.
+A follow-up action was taken to set a deadline for next week to test a PR related to viewing deactivated users’ activity for their final week on the Weekly Summaries Reports page using a test account.
 This work contributes to maximizing sustainable living access.
-See the Highest Good Society and the Highest Good Network pages, and the collage below, for an overview of the team’s contributions.
+See the Highest Good Society and the Highest Good Network pages, along with the collage below, for an overview of the team’s contributions.

 The Alpha Software Team, working on the Highest Good Network software, was managed by Lin Khant Htel (Frontend Software Developer).
 The team includes Linh Huynh (Software Engineer), Maithili Kalkar (Software Engineer), Som Ramnani (Software Engineer), Sai Sandeep Koritala (Software Engineer) and Casstiel Pi (Software Engineer).
 The Highest Good Network software is a key part of creating measurable global transformation.
 The software supports social architecture, construction, production, and maintenance processes that contribute to the open source project and resilient ecosystems.
 Designed to be portable and scalable, the Highest Good Network is ideal for off-grid and sustainable living communities, reflecting One Community’s open source commitment on maximizing sustainable living access.